 Can brokers remove complaints from BrokerCheck?

-Brokers can seek expungement of customer complaint information through FINRA arbitration under Rule 2080.
+Brokers can seek expungement of customer complaint information through FINRA arbitration under FINRA Rule 2080.
 However, FINRA sets a high bar for expungement, requiring the broker to prove the complaint was factually impossible, clearly erroneous, or false.
 Successful expungements are relatively rare.

 Should I be concerned about a single customer complaint?